adrianlievano/FSND/projects/02_trivia_api/starter/backend/README.md

 ```

 ### GET '/categories/<int:category_id>/questions'
+- Description:
-- Gets a list of questions associated with a category id.
+    Gets a list of questions associated with a category id.
-- Request Arguments: The id of a category_id that the user wishes to remove.
+- Request Arguments:
+    The id of a category_id that the user wishes to remove.
+A sample endpoint call is '/categories/3/questions'
+- Returns:
-- Returns: A success value, list of questions for a give category_id, total number of questions, the category type, and a current category.
+    A success value, list of questions for a give category_id, total number of questions, the category type, and a current category.

 Sample Output: